 If you are starting your dahlias in pots outside, wait until all danger of frost has passed or make sure you can move your pot inside if frost is predicted.

 Choose a good all-purpose, fast-draining potting mix and stir in a slow-release fertilizer, following the label for directions on quantity.
-Dahlia tubers can be a bit unwieldy and large so, unless you are going to separate them, you will need to be careful when you plant them in your container.
-You want to make sure that the potting mix surrounds all the parts of the tuber, without leaving any air pockets and that the top of the plant is pointing up (look for eyes, like you would find on a potato or where they stem used to come out of the bunch).
+Dahlia tubers can be a bit unwieldy and large so, unless you are going to separate them, you will need to be careful when planting in containers.
+Make sure that the potting mix surrounds all the parts of the tuber without leaving any air pockets, and that the top of the plant is pointing upward (look for eyes, like you would find on a potato or where they stem used to come out of the bunch).
 Mound a few inches of potting soil on the bottom of the pot, forming a little bit of a hill and balance the tuber on the mound.
-Then carefully fill in around the tuber with potting soil, firming it around the tubers, but gently so they don't break off.
+Then carefully fill in around the tuber with potting soil, firming it around the tuber gently to avoid breaking them.

 Some people recommend layering the soil and slowly filling up the pot as the plant grows.

 Dahlias like full sun, though don't like to get searingly hot.
-If you live in a warm climate or your pot is in a hot spot (in a corner or on concrete where the surface gets hot) move your pot into a shady spot in the heat of the day.
+If you live in a warm climate or your pot is in a hot spot (in a corner or on concrete where the surface gets hot) move your pot into a shady spot during the heat of the day.

 Keep the soil moist, but not wet.
 Most dahlias will have to be staked so they don't fall over.
-Also, depending on the depth of your pot, a single stake might not do the trick of holding up the plant either--particularly in a stiff breeze.
-You can make a teepee out of bamboo or for a fuller plant, pinch back the plant.
+Also, depending on the depth of your pot, a single stake might not do the trick of holding up the plant either—particularly in a stiff breeze.
+You can make a teepee out of bamboo, or, for a fuller plant, pinch back the plant's growth to keep it bushier.
 Also, for more flowers, deadhead regularly.